wso2-extensions/esb-connector-servicenow/docs/config.md

 To use the ServiceNow connector, add the <servicenow.init> element in your configuration before carrying out any other ServiceNow operations.

 The ServiceNow API requires all requests to be authenticated as a user.
-User has to create a own instance with his user credentials.
-When u create a account in ServiceNow Developer page then you are enable to create your own instance.
+User has to create a own instance with user credentials.
 For more information, see https://developer.servicenow.com/app.do#!/home

 ### Obtaining user credentials

-* **Create a ServiceNow instance using serviceNow developer site and derive the username and password**
+* **Create a ServiceNow instance using serviceNow developer site and setup the username and password**

-    1. Using the URL "https://developer.servicenow.com/app.do#!/home" register a ServiceNow account.
+    1. Using the URL "https://developer.servicenow.com/app.do#!/home" signup to a ServiceNow account or signin.
-	2. Login to the created Service-Now account and go to Manage >> Instance and request an instance.
+	2. Login to the created ServiceNow account and request an instance.
-	3. Then you will get a username and password for your instance with instance URL. you can change your password by going Action >> Reset admin password.
+	3. Then you will get a username and password for your instance with instance URL. you can change your password by going My Instance -> Instance Action -> Manage Instance Password.
-	4. In your instance you will get three types of APIs and some pre defined tables.

 ### Importing the ServiceNow Certificate

 Before you start configuring the connector, import the ServiceNow certificate to your EI client keystore.

-* Follow the steps below to import the ServiceNow certificate into the EI client keystore:
+* Follow the article https://ei.docs.wso2.com/en/latest/micro-integrator/setup/security/importing_ssl_certificate/  to import the ServiceNow certificate into the EI client keystore.

-    1. To view the certificate, log in to your ServiceNow account using your browser (e.g., https://dev62519.service-now.com/), and click the lock on the address bar.
-    2. Export the certificate to the file system.
-    3. Import the certificate to the EI client keystore using either the following command or the EI Management Console:
-    ```
-    keytool -importcert -file <certificate file> -keystore <EI>/repository/resources/security/client-truststore.jks -alias "ServiceNow"
-    ```
-    4. Restart the server and deploy the ServiceNow configuration.

 ## Initializing the connector